Mining: Child labor

 Included within the human rights abuses that occur during mining processes are instances of child labor.
-These instances are a cause for widespread criticism of mining cobalt, a mineral essential for powering modern technologies such as laptops, smartphones and electric vehicles.
-Many of these cases of child laborers are found in the Democratic Republic of Congo.
+These instances have sparked widespread criticism of mining cobalt, a mineral essential for powering modern technologies such as laptops, smartphones, and electric vehicles.
+Many of these cases of child laborers are found in locations such as the Democratic Republic of Congo, South Africa, the Philippines, Australia, and Brazil.
 Reports have risen of children carrying sacks of cobalt weighing 25 kg from small mines to local traders being paid for their work only in food and accommodation.
-A number of companies such as Apple, Google, Microsoft and Tesla have been implicated in lawsuits brought by families whose children were severely injured or killed during mining activities in Congo.
+Many companies, such as Apple, Google, Microsoft, and Tesla have been implicated in lawsuits brought by families whose children were severely injured or killed during mining activities in Congo.
 In December 2019, 14 Congolese families filed a lawsuit against Glencore, a mining company which supplies the essential cobalt to these multinational corporations with allegations of negligence that led to the deaths of children or injuries such as broken spines, emotional distress and forced labor.